The Literary Magazine of The Citadel

 Potential contributors are reminded that The Shako is an official Citadel publication and that publication is selective.
 We are simply unable to publish all submissions we receive.
 All decisions of the editorial staff in this regard are final.

 2014 Edition: Click here to view the 2014 edition of The Shako

 Every eligible author and poet published in The Shako is eligible to receive one of our two annual creative writing awards:

 Pat Conroy Award

 Pat Conroy is one of America's best-loved writers, the author of numerous best-selling novels, including The Great Santini, The Prince of Tides, and, of course, The Lords of Discipline.
 He is a proud Citadel graduate (class of 1967) and former staff member of The Shako.
 Each year The Shako honors his numerous contributions by according the Pat Conroy Award to the best published work of general fiction in the magazine.
-This prestigious award carries with it a monetary award of $250, a 48-hour pass, and an invitation to the annual English Department Awards Banquet.
+This prestigious award carries with it a monetary award of $250 and an invitation to the annual English Department Awards Banquet.

 Robert Jordan / James O. Rigney, Jr. Award